GuavaCZ/calendar/README.md

 If you encounter issues with the context menu, either that the actions don't mount correctly or that the arguments array is empty, make sure that the name of the action is unique across the whole widget.
 If there is another action with the same name, it might be mounted instead of the one you want.

 ### Record vs Event record
-When working with resource widgets, `$record` is the record of the currently opened resource record, whereas `$eventRecord` is the record of the calendar event (during event actions, context menus, etc.).
+When working with resource widgets, `$record` is the record of the currently opened resource record, whereas `$eventRecord` is the record of the calendar calendar (during calendar actions, context menus, etc.).

 ## Authorization
 Due to security reasons, actions use Laravel's default authorization mechanism to check if user is allowed to perform actions.

-This means that most likely your actions might not work when you add them (such as view or edit actions on event click).
+This means that most likely your actions might not work when you add them (such as view or edit actions on calendar click).
 If that's the case, please create a policy for your model and add the necessary checks to the policy.

 You can also overide the `authorize` method on your widget class and handle all authorization logic on your own.